smtcoq/smtcoq/README.md

 It relies on a certified checker for such witnesses.
-On top of it, vernacular commands and tactics to interface with the SAT solver zChaff and the SMT solver veriT are provided.
+On top of it, vernacular commands and tactics to interface with the SAT solver zChaff and the SMT solvers veriT and CVC4 are provided.
 It is designed in a modular way allowing to extend it easily to other solvers.

 SMTCoq also provides an extracted version of the checker, that can be